danielstevanus88/Planetze/README.md

   - For cycling or walking activities, the daily CO2e emissions is 0kg.
   - For drive personal vehicle activities, the daily CO2e emissions is calculated based on Annual Carbon Footprint constants.
   - For flight activities, the daily CO2e emissions is calculated the same as public transportation.
-  - For activities in the Food Category, the daily CO2e emissions per serving is calculated based on Annual Carbon Footprint constants. (i.e. `CO2e Emissions Daily(kg)/365`)
+  - For activities in the Food Category, the daily CO2e emissions per serving is calculated based on Annual Carbon Footprint constants.
+    (i.e. `CO2e Emissions Daily (kg) = CO2e Emissions Annually (kg) / 365`)
   - For the buy clothes activities, the daily CO2e emissions is calculated as 6.75 kg per cloth, searched on Google.
   - For the buy electronics activities, the daily CO2e emissions is calculated as 300 kg per device based on Annual Carbon Footprint constants.
   - For the other purchase activities, the daily CO2e emissions is calculated as 20 kg per item, response from ChatGPT.
+  - For the energy bill activities, the monthly CO2e emissions is calculated as 0.8 kg per CAD, response from ChatGPT.
+    (i.e. `Total Daily Emissions = Kilowatthour of electricity per CAD * Average emissions factor`, where `Kilowatthour of electricity per CAD = 6.67 kWh/CAD` and `Average emissions factor = 120 g CO2/kWh`)

 ## Installation